Brocade: Byzantium

 Dating back to the Middle Ages, brocade fabric was one of the few luxury fabrics worn by nobility throughout China, India, Persia, Greece, Japan, Korea and Byzantium.
 Woven by the Byzantines, brocades were an especially desirable fabric.
 From the 4th to the 6th centuries, production of silk was seemingly non-existent, as linen and wool were the predominant fabrics.
 During this period, there was no public knowledge of silk fabric production except for that which was kept secret by the Chinese.
 Over the years, knowledge of silk production became known among other cultures and spread westward.
 As silk production became known to Western cultures, trade from the East began to decrease.
 It was discovered by Byzantine historians that in the 6th century a pair of monks brought the secret of sericulture – silk production – to the Byzantine emperor.
 As a result, Western cultures were able to learn how to breed, raise, and feed silkworms.
 From this point until the 9th century, Byzantium became the biggest and most central producer for all of the Western world in the production of all types of silk motifs, including brocades, damasks, brocatelles and tapestry-like fabrics.

-During the Early Middle Ages, brocade fabrics were only available to the wealthiest of people as the Byzantine emperor charged extreme prices for the fabric.
+During the Early Middle Ages, brocade fabrics were available only to the wealthiest of people as the Byzantine emperor charged extreme prices for the fabric.
 The designs woven into brocade fabrics were often Persian in origin.
 It was also common to see Christian subjects depicted in the complex weaves of the fabric.
 When these luxurious fabrics were made into clothing or wall hangings, they were at times adorned with precious and semiprecious stones, small medallions of enamel, embroidery and appliqués.

 The Late Middle Ages

-The life of a noble during the Late Middle Ages was filled with entertainment: riding and hunting, music and dancing, and feasting.
-All of these activities became a stage for the display of fashion.
 Wealthy noblemen and noblewomen dressed in silk brocades from Italy, and velvets trimmed with fur from Germany.
 During the 14th and 15th centuries, the Court of Burgundy was made known for their continuous fashionable tastes and luxurious dress.